flowplayer/wordpress-flowplayer/readme.txt

 == Frequently Asked Questions ==

-= Why use Flowplayer when there is video support in WordPress 3.6? =
+= Why use Flowplayer when there is video support since WordPress 3.6? =

 Flowplayer 5 for WordPress provides a video management system where you can manage all of your video froma centeral place.
 This plugin also allows for simple customisation of the videos.
 We are continuasly adding further features to the plugin.